Updated: Jul 10

 These activities focus on different vocabulary each week and allow the students 4 different opportunities to work with the vocabulary in different ways.
 Each page has a QR code so it can all be done independently!
 There is also a focus on the main idea and sequencing skills to help the students transfer these essential comprehension skills into reading.

+This activity is available in both digital and printable.
 Want to try out the first week for FREE?